-Suffolk's most dangerous neighbourhoods revealed according to latest police crime figures
+Suffolk's most dangerous neighbourhoods revealed according to March police crime figures

 Thousands of crimes are reported to police in Suffolk each month, including anti-social behaviour, burglary and violent offences – but where are the worst hotspots for recorded crimes in the county?

 Figures collated by Suffolk News reveal some of the most dangerous areas in the county, based on the number of crimes reported.